Unfortunately, that’s generally the wages the average working woman makes as opposed to her male counterparts.

 Nevertheless, I believe tech is a great place for women and has a rich tradition, from Ada Lovelace to Admiral Grace Hopper.
 When I began in tech, role models were few.
 Today, if you look around today, there are a number of role models for women starting out: Marissa Mayer, Sheryl Sandberg, and Susan Wojcicki, to name a few.
 But the playing field is still far from level.

-Where and how can we level the playing field?
+How to level the playing field?

 Maybe online?
 As reported in a survey by freelance job site Elance, women in technology are finding more opportunities online than on-site.
 According to their survey of 7,000 global independent professionals, 80% of respondents also said they’re optimistic about the future of high-tech professions for women even though a majority still sees a lag in pay equality and encouragement from parents and/or teachers.